Attorney For Prenuptial Agreements

 Postmarital agreements are the same as premarital agreements, except that they are put in place after a legal marriage has taken place.
 Please note, a postmarital agreement must be signed before either party chooses to divorce.

 If you are considering a premarital (prenuptial) agreement or postmarital (postnuptial) agreement, it is extremely important to understand your options and your rights.
-Contact my office to arrange a free initial consultation.
+Call my office in Leawood at 913-624-9547 or cell number 913-290-0938, or contact me by email today.